sebw/shaarli-archiver/README.md

 - when processed, the description of the bookmark is updated with a link to archive (that can be `file:///home/user/archives` or `https://archive.example.com`)
 - the dedicated and unique tag is deleted

-## How a bookmarks looks before processing
+## How a bookmark looks before processing

 ![](https://raw.githubusercontent.com/sebw/shaarli-archiver/master/screenshots/before.png)